 After months as a true blue backpacker, I'm finally ready to write the very post I dreamt up alongside the creation of The Beauty Backpacker.
-As a lifetime travel and beauty obsessive, if there's one thing I've mastered over the years it's how to pack the right travel beauty and makeup essentials for any trip, be it a rugged backpacking adventure or a luxe sun-soaked holiday.
+As a lifetime travel and beauty obsessive, if there's one thing I've mastered over the years it's how to pack the right travel beauty essentials and best travel makeup kit for any trip, be it a rugged backpacking adventure or a luxe, sun-soaked holiday.

 This post (the one that marries my two passions) was always going to be my very first.
-But as I transitioned from my London life to minimalism, I quickly realised I needed to put time into 'legit' backpacking before regaling the interwebs with all my travel beauty and makeup tips and tricks.
-I wanted to endure all the backpacking highs and lows so I could advise on which beauty products really work, which ones are the best multitaskers and which ones simply add unnecessary weight to your backpack.
+But as I transitioned from my London life to travel minimalism, I quickly realised I needed to put time into 'legit' backpacking before regaling the interwebs with all my best tips for travel beauty and travel makeup kit essentials.
+I wanted to endure all the backpacking beauty highs and lows before advising on which travel beauty products really work, which travel size tolietries really are the best multitaskers and which ones simply add unnecessary weight to your backpack.

-Many months in, I can confidently say that I've suffered enough crispy beach hair days, moisture-sucking long-haul flights and toenail-breaking hikes to truly provide you with the ultimate packing checklist for all your travel beauty needs.
-I've done my best to strike a balance between keeping things practical (and easily packable) but also sufficiently luxe to nurture your body and get your glam on when the mood (or night) strikes.
+Nearly one year in, I can confidently say that I've suffered enough crispy beach hair days, moisture-sucking long-haul flights and toenail-breaking hikes to truly provide you with the ultimate packing list for all your travel beauty needs.
+I've done my best to strike a balance between keeping things practical (and easily packable) but also sufficiently useful to nurture your body and get your glam on when the mood (or night) strikes on the road.

 1. Muji travel hanging pouch: This bag is brilliantly designed.
-It's got all the right compartments, zips and hooks you need to house and organise everything from travel bottles to tweezers to lipstick.
-It also has a hanger that hides into the bag itself that comes in handy when you need to hang your stuff in a dingy hostel.
+It's got all the right compartments, zips and hooks you'll need to house and organise everything from travel bottles to tweezers to lipsticks.
+It also has a hanger (that slots neatly into the bag itself) that comes in handy when you need to hang your stuff in the hostel.

-Now, Pro travel beauty tip no. 1: decant everything you can.
-This doesn't apply to makeup but things like shampoos, body lotions and hair oils can all be decanted into small, lightweight bottles.
-Most high-end beauty brands have beautiful packaging but it's usually heavy or impractically designed.
+Pro travel beauty tip #1: Decant everything you can.
+This doesn't apply to makeup but things like shampoos, body lotions and hair oils can all be decanted into small, lightweight travel bottles.
+Most high-end beauty brands have beautiful packaging but it's usually quite heavy or impractically designed.
 Shift to lighter travel containers and save yourself from extra weight.

 2. A set of silicone travel bottles: I bring a colourful four-piece set which I fill with liquid-based beauty essentials: shampoo, curl styling cream, body wash and facial cleanser.
 Different colours help to distinguish what's what.
 Plus they're squishy and easy to use.

 I'm a skincare evangelist.
-Because caring for your skin with a good routine will pay absolute dividends over the years.
+Caring for your skin will pay the most dividends over the years.
 I mastered my routine in my early 20s and I've evolved it gradually as my skin's changed with age.
-I make sure to pack every necessary beauty essential to keep my skin healthy during any and every travel situation.
+I make sure to pack every necessary travel skincare essential to keep my skin healthy when I’m on the road.

 1. Daily moisturiser: I pack a lightweight moisturiser to use on a daily basis.
-Light is so important for travel to tropical, humid destinations.
+Light is important is you're travelling to lots of hot and humid destinations.
 Even more so if your skin is naturally oily.
-I have combination skin, but in tropical climes it gets incredibly oily.
-This Fresh Rose Hydration Gel Cream is a perfect lightweight option to keep skin moisturised without amplifying oiliness.
-I pump out two dollops and gently spread this all over my face after my cleanse.
-Lancôme's Tonique Confort Comforting Rehydrating Silky-soft Moisturizing Toner, which is technically a toner but also functions as a lightweight moisturiser, is also absolutely brilliant.
+I have combination skin, but in tropical climes it goes incredibly oily.
+This Fresh Rose Hydration Gel Cream is the perfect lightweight option to keep my skin moisturised without amplifying its oiliness.
+I pump out two dollops and gently spread it all over my face after a cleanse.
+Lancôme's Tonique Confort Comforting Rehydrating Silky-soft Moisturizing Toner, which is technically a toner but also functions as a lightweight moisturiser (and it similar to a facial essence), is also absolutely brilliant.

 2. Dry skin facial moisturiser: Though I don't use this daily, I like to have it for dry-skin emergencies.
-I use the wondurous Kiehl's Ultra Facial Cream, especially after long-haul flights and cold hikes.
-Or anytime my skin is incredibly parched.
-Don't apply this all over your face (as it's very thick and rich).
+I use the wondrous Kiehl's Ultra Facial Cream, especially after long-haul flights and bitterly cold hikes.
+Or anytime my skin is feeling parched.
+Don't apply this all over your face (as it's very rich).
 Instead, use it like a spot treatment on your dry zones.
-I apply it before bed and I swear I can hear my skin thanking me in the morning.
+I apply this before bed and I swear my skin thanks me in the morning.

-3. Daytime face oil: Since this is richer than my daily moisturiser, I only use the Kiehl's Daily Reviving Concentrate once a week (or when my skin's really suffering) for renourishment.
-You take a few drops, heat them up by rubbing your hands together and gently pat this all over your face.
+3. Daytime face oil: Since this is richer than my daily moisturiser, I only use the Kiehl's Daily Reviving Concentrate once a week (or when my skin's really suffering) for nourishment.
+You take a few drops, heat them by rubbing your hands together and gently pat it all over your face.
 It smells divine and will give both you and your skin an energy boost.